vekwu/CloudFormation/README.md

 🚀 AWS EC2 Deployment Using CloudFormation and CLI

 Project Level: Beginner → Intermediate

 Skills Demonstrated: AWS CLI, CloudFormation, EC2, Security Groups, SSH access, Infrastructure as Code (IaC), Resource Lifecycle Management

 📖 Project Overview

 This project demonstrates deploying an EC2 instance entirely using AWS CLI and CloudFormation, including:

-💻 Installing AWS CLI silently on Windows
+💻 Installing AWS CLI on Windows using CMD (you can also use powershell)

 🏗️ Creating and deploying a CloudFormation stack